About the Journal

 Current Issue

-Publication Timeline: From submission to publication, manuscripts in RDSP take on average less than 35-45 days.
+Publication Timeline: From submission to publication, manuscripts in the journal take on average 35-45 days.
 Timelines may vary based on reviewer promptness and the time needed for authors to address revisions.

 Articles